 And since the menstrual cycle is regulated by hormones, that means protein powders can also mess with our periods.

-Now, this is not to say that protein powders and shake are evil.
+Now, this is not to say that protein powders or shakes are evil.
 Nor does this mean that they’re the direct cause of period problems.

 To understand exactly protein powder can contribute to menstrual issues, we’re going to look at: